perceivelab/knowledge-discovery-course/index.md

-# Welcome to the Knowledge discovery course
+# Welcome to the Knowledge Discovery Course

 ## Resources: